Vat fraud: Interdisciplinary Research on Tax crimes in the European Union

 Dr. Rasha Kassem

-Rasha Kassem is an internationally-oriented academic with thirteen years of experience in Higher Education.
-Rasha’s expertise is in Forensic Accounting; Fraud Prevention; Fraud Investigation; Corporate Governance; Audit; and Financial Reporting.
-She is currently a Senior Lecturer at the School of Business and Law at Coventry University.
-Rasha is also a Certified Fraud Examiner, an academic advisor at CIFAS, a member of the Cross-Sector Advisory Group at the Cabinet Office, and a member of the ACFE Fraud Advisory Council.
-Rasha has authored numerous publications in Fraud, Audit, and Corporate Governance, and has reviewed several manuscripts for a wide range of international peer-reviewed journals and book publishers.
+Rasha Kassem is an internationally-oriented academic with over sixteen years of experience in Higher Education.
+Rasha’s expertise is in Forensic Accounting, Counter Fraud and Corruption, Corporate Governance, Audit, and Financial Reporting.
+She is currently a Senior Lecturer at the Open University Business School, U.K. Rasha is also a Certified Fraud Examiner, an academic advisor at CIFAS, and a member of the Cross-Sector Advisory Group of the Counter Fraud Profession at the Cabinet Office, the Fraud Advisory Panel, and the ACFE Fraud Advisory Council.
+Rasha has authored numerous publications in Fraud, Audit, and Corporate Governance and has reviewed several manuscripts for a wide range of international peer-reviewed journals and book publishers.

 "The Use of Analytical Procedures, Detail Tie in Testing, and Data Mining Techniques in Countering Fiscal Corruption and Tax Fraud."